KyrianU/Gym-World/README.md

 * I want to find out about the different workout classes Gymworld offers

 ##### Frequent Visitor
-* As a frequent visitor, I would like to be able to to access the website on different devices (phones & tablets)
+* As a frequent visitor, I would like to be able to to access the website on different devices (phones & tablets and big desktop screens)
 * As a frequent visitor, I would like to know if the class times have stayed the same or perhaps have changed.

 # Features left to implement
 * Image slideshow to replace Home page main image in the future (I attempted to do it originally but found it difficult to implement it at this stage.)
-* Video tour of the Gym enviroment
+* Video tour of the Gym.

 # Design